 Robust intersection detection and handling have been important components of cloth simulation in computer graphics for several years.
 Similar to the explicit surfaces discussed in this paper, cloth is generally discretized as a triangle mesh.
-Bridson, Fedkiw, and Anderson introduced a method for guaranteeing intersection-free cloth, which uses continuous collision detection, penalty forces, impulse-based collision solving, and a fail-safe rigid motion projection to ensure that the cloth surface will never advect into an intersecting state, eliminating the need for mesh untangling altogether [2].
-This approach has been simplified by Harmon et al. with a unified projection method [14] and concurrently by Sifakis, Marino, and Teran with a globally coupled impulse-based method [27].
-In this paper, we adopt this approach of preventing intersections rather than allowing them to occur and then trying to untangle them.
+Bridson et al. introduced a method for guaranteeing intersection-free cloth, which uses continuous collision detection, penalty forces, impulse-based collision solving, and a failsafe rigid motion projection to ensure that the cloth surface will never advect into an intersecting state, eliminating the need for mesh untangling altogether [2].
+This approach has been simplified by Harmon et al. with a unified projection method [14] and concurrently by Sifakis et al. with a globally coupled impulse-based method [27].
+In this paper, we adopt this approach of preventing intersections, rather than allowing them to occur and then trying to untangle them.